kp123kdk3/OMRIQ-2/VOICE_AI_SETUP.md

    - The webhooks need to be publicly accessible
    - Use [ngrok](https://ngrok.com) to expose your local server:
      ```bash
+     # Use the port your dev server is running on (3000 or 3001, etc.)
      ngrok http 3000
      ```
    - Use the ngrok URL in `NEXT_PUBLIC_BASE_URL`